-Fragrant, bomb double; large, flower opens in shades of medium pink.
+Fragrant, bomb double, large flower opens in shades of medium pink.
 A double row of broad guard petals holds a large ball of tightly packed petalodes and narrow segments, petal tips silvered.
-The flower is of heavy substance and well-tailored, makes a very large bloom when protected from wind or opened in a vase.
-Good plant habit, vigorous and fair grower, a reliable bloomer with abundant color on a spreading, tall bush.
+The flower is of heavy substance and well-tailored, displaying a very large bloom when protected from wind or opened in a vase.
+Good plant habit, vigorous and fair grower.
+A reliable bloomer with abundant color on a spreading, tall bush.
 Much appreciated for its vigor and flower size.
-Long stems sag with opened flower, the presentation in the viewed landscape needs support; worth the trouble, outstanding display in the landscape, great for cutting.
-Has long been a staple of the florist trade.
+Long stems sag with opened flower, the presentation in the viewed landscape needs support.
+Outstanding display in the landscape and great for cutting.
+A staple of the florist trade.

 Awards, Best Use & Distinctions

 Best Cut®; RHS Award of Garden Merit; Historic variety; fragrant; general garden use; perennial border; cut flower garden; deer resistant; cutter in commercial use.

 Basic Growing Requirements

 Full Sun.
 Water as needed, sensitive to overwatering and waterlog conditions.
 Soil pH 6.5-7.
 Fertile, well-draining soil.